kyleellefsen/detect_puffs/docs/detect_puffs_parameters.md

 calculating densities

 ### blur_thresh (float)
-Get rid of all the points you are sure don't belong to puffs.
+Get rid of all the pixels you are sure don't belong to puffs.
+All pixels in the blurred_window movie below this threshold won't be considered to be part of an event.

 ### time_factor (float)
 When looking for the nearest point of higher density, time and space don't need to be weighted equally.
 This is how much time will be